Keswick railway station: Design and operations

 The station was built with two platforms: the up platform, to accommodate eastbound services, and the down platform for westbound trains.
-A two-storey building of local stone was constructed on the down platform; its upper storey housed the company's boardroom and offices for the company secretary, train co-ordinator and accountant, while the lower storey was occupied by the ticket office, luggage and parcels office, lavatories and waiting rooms.
+A two-storey building of local stone was constructed on the down platform; its upper storey housed the company's boardroom and offices for the company secretary, train co-ordinator and accountant; the lower storey was occupied by the ticket office, luggage and parcels office, lavatories and waiting rooms.
 The waiting rooms opened onto the platform, most of which was protected by a glazed roof on top of a cantilevered valance, supported on rows of iron columns.
 The up platform had a waiting shelter and a large rectangular water tank.

 A goods station was established to the west of the station.
 In 1865, a refreshments room opened but, by April 1875, the space it occupied was used as a first class waiting room and lavatory.
 In 1873, to provide better means of access between the platforms, a subway was built.
 A year later, a crane was installed at the east end of the up platform to ease freight loading/unloading.

 Around 1870, W.H.
 Smith & Son opened a bookstall; it was open until 1905.
 Between 1909 and 1921, newsagents Wyman & Sons managed the bookstall; local stationer A. Chaplin took over until around 1931 and Wymans then managed bookstalls on both platforms until the 1950s.

 In 1880, Cowans Sheldon & Company of Carlisle enlarged the water tank on the up platform.
 By 1893, the island platform was relocated to a more northerly position where a single-storey timber building with brick chimneys, a slate roof and cantilevered valances supported by iron columns was constructed.